ozymandium/crataegus/README.md

         Feb 01 17:31:29 possum crataegus[2056310]: Run with RUST_BACKTRACE=full to include source snippets.

     - file had same owner as process user, permissions `rw-r--r--`
+- make the export command use `--flags` instead of positional args
 - add an info command
 - Documentation
 - network locations from GpsLogger will be in MSL